 Demonstrated ability to engage directly and professionally with industry and other stakeholders to identify training solutions to meet current and emerging industry workforce needs; and pathways from secondary school to post-secondary education in agriculture.

-High level skills and knowledge to lead the design and creation of new learning resources and programs to meet specific industry needs and apply them.
+High level skills and knowledge to lead the design and creation of new learning resources and programs to meet specific industry needs and apply them

 A demonstrated track record of working with a high level of autonomy on complex education and applied research projects on time, within budget and in accordance with project objectives.